-5 Engine Accessory Drive Belt Inspection\- Inspect the belt for cracks, fraying, wear and proper tension.
-Replace as needed.

-6 Cooling System Service\-Drain, flush and refill the system with new or approved recycled coolant conforming to GM Specification 1825M.
+- 5 Engine Accessory Drive Belt Inspection- Inspect the belt for cracks, fraying, wear and proper tension.
+Replace as needed. - 6 Cooling System Service-Drain, flush and refill the system with new or approved recycled coolant conforming to GM Specification 1825M.
 Keep coolant at the proper mixture as specified.
 See the Index under Coolant.
 This provides proper freeze protection, corrosion inhibitor level and engine operating temperature.

 Inspect hoses and replace if they are cracked, swollen or deteriorated.
-Tighten screw-type hose clamps.
-Clean the outside of the radiator and air conditioning condenser.
-Wash the pressure cap and neck.
+Clean the outside of the surge tank and air conditioning condenser.

-To help ensure proper operation, we recommend a pressure test of both the cooling system and the pressure cap.
+To help ensure proper operation, we recommend a pressure test of both the cooling system and the surge tank pressure cap.